Qrome/marquee-scroller/README.md

 ## Initial Configuration
 You will need to update the **Settings.h** file with your API Keys for the following:
-* Open Weather API Key: http://openweathermap.com/
+* Open Weather API Key: http://openweathermap.org/
 * News API Key: https://newsapi.org/sources
 * GeoNames Key (optional as you can use mine or create your own) http://www.geonames.org/
 * Your OctoPrint API Key (optional if you use the OctoPrint status)

+NOTE: The settings in the Settings.h are the default settings for the first loading.
+After loading you will manage changes to the settings via the Web Interface.
+If you want to change settings again in the settings.h, you will need to erase the file system on the Wemos or use the “Reset Settings” option in the Web Interface.

 ## Web Interface
 The Marquee Scroller uses the **WiFiManager** so when it can't find the last network it was connected to